We know you’re doing everything to set your child up for success. We’ve built a step-by-step guide on how to prepare your kid for the Ivy League.

 Your child’s passion for a specific subject, activity, or club can translate to later success.
 It’s important to let them explore different things until they find what they love to do.
 Not only will they have a more well-rounded application, but identifying their niches can help them grow and gain the skills they need to tackle college life.

 Interests come in all shapes and sizes, and none are better than others.
 For example, your child may love chemistry and playing the saxophone.
-Nurture both these interests and show your child what they love to do matters to you—maybe you offer to enroll them in a summer program, take them to a jazz performance, or visit a lab.
+Nurture both these interests and show your child that what they love to do matters to you—maybe you offer to enroll them in a summer program, take them to a jazz performance, or visit a lab.

 Showing interest and involvement gives them the confidence they need to explore their interests and even develop new ones along the way.